-- : Contains Display For a table, it includes the properties that defines what must be displayed or hidden: header, footer, object name, hide when empty, duplicate rows aggregation… For a chart, it includes also the component to display or not: title, data label, legend, …
+- : Contains Display settings.
+For tables, it includes the properties that define what must be displayed or hidden: header, footer, object name, hide when empty, duplicate rows aggregation… For charts, it also includes the components to be displayed or not: title, data label, legend, …

-- : Contains Appearance settings, like the background color, the borders definition, spacing, padding…
+- : Contains Appearance settings, like background color, borders’ definition, spacing, padding…

 - : Contains Text settings, like its police, font, color, alignment, …

-- : Contains Styling settings used for charts, like the palette, the markers size…
+- : Contains Styling settings for charts, like palette, markers size…

-- : Contains Layout For a page, it includes its print layout, its margins and scaling properties.
-For a block, it includes its relative positioning regarding other blocks, its size and page break options…
+- : Contains Layout settings.
+For pages, it includes print layout, margins and scaling properties.
+For blocks, it includes relative positioning regarding other blocks, size and page break options…

-On top of the panel, beside the name of the selected item that you may change as in Data side panel, you may open the Format Painter menu ( ) with the Copy Format and Reset Format commands to respectively copy or reset the format of the current block.
+At the top of the panel, beside the name of the selected block area (that can be changed as in the Data side panel), you may open the Format Painter menu ( ).
+It contains the Copy Format and Reset Format commands to respectively copy or reset the format of the current block.

 Edit Mode: Format Menu

-When you create a document or add a query to an existing document, you are proposed to select a data source type and then the data source itself.
+When you create a document or add a query to an existing document, you are asked to select a data source type and then the data source itself.

 Query Panel: Data Source Type Selection

-The Query Panel opens where you can select the objects and create the query to retrieve the dataset.
+The Query Panel opens, and you can select objects to create a query and retrieve the corresponding dataset.
 This Query Panel depends on the data source type.
 In SAP BI 4.3, these Query Panels are similar to the ones available in SAP BI 4.2, except for the FIORI skin, and propose the same features.

 Query Panel: Universe Data Source